olincollege/SoftSysJemHub/reports/proposal.md

 Elvis Wolcott, Jonas Kazlauskas, Miles Mezaki

 ### Reflection On Our Previous Project ###
-Jonas
+#### Jonas
 My previous experience was lonely.
 I did some stuff and it worked but it wasn’t super fun and I missed working with others.
 This project I want to work with partners so that I can have more fun and we can build something bigger.

-Elvis:
+#### Elvis
 Last project I enjoyed the teaming experience and final state we reached, but overall was disappointed that it wasn’t as involved/ambitious as I would have liked.
 Because it was very split up into separate pieces with minimal interaction, I didn’t have to collaborate directly as much as I would have liked.
 This structure also meant there wasn’t as much accountability so it was easier to procrastinate.
 I think with more accountability we could have made something much more advanced with all that we learned.
 This project I will be more proactive about organization and setting intermediate deadlines for progress.

+#### Miles
-Miles: My previous experience felt like it was artificial in that I was very unproductive and felt I didn’t learn as much as I could have.
+My previous experience felt like it was artificial in that I was very unproductive and felt I didn’t learn as much as I could have.
 I wasn’t as motivated by the topic I was researching and programming, and realized that passion is very important to devoting time and effort to a programming project.
 I think having teammates will also be very constructive to both my learning and my work output as we will provide checks and balances for each other.

 ### Project Objectives and Expectations ###